PolinaZasheva/Whats-For-Breakfast/README.md

   * Train the model locally and load results to colab notebook
   * Host model in Github
   * Host applicaiton and front end interface on Heroku

+ Findings:
+ ---
+   * Challenge 1: The data files and model code was too large to host on the standard GitHub Repository.
+      *Soulution 1: We used GitHub LFS to load the large file into our GitHub Repository